Top 3 Best Mid-Cap Stocks to Own (2019 Review)

 Steelcase is morphing its corporate furniture to fit into today’s office and hospitality lifestyle.
 Profits struggled in 2018 as the company revamped its product lines to entice customers.

-Recently, management called out a moderate but notably positive shift in customer ordering patterns and is on track for mid-twenty percent earnings gains in fiscal year 2019.
+Recently, management called out a moderate but notably positive shift in customer ordering patterns, which helped the company rack up a banner 2019.

 The Chemours Company